-Notes to the Consolidated Interim Financial Statements for six months ended 30 June 2006
+Notes to the Consolidated Interim Financial Statements for the three and nine months ended 30 September 2006

 Cash and cash equivalents.
 Cash comprises cash in hand and cash deposited on demand at banks.
-Cash equivalents comprise short-term high liquid investments that are readily convertible into cash and have an original maturity of three months or less and are subject to insignificant changes in value.
+Cash equivalents comprise certificates of deposit and short-term high liquid investments that are readily convertible into cash and have an original maturity of three months or less and are subject to insignificant changes in value.

 Accounts receivable and prepayments.
-Accounts receivable are recorded inclusive of value added taxes which are payable to tax authorities upon collection of such receivables.
+Accounts receivable are recorded inclusive of value added taxes.
 Trade and other receivables are adjusted for an allowance made for impairment of these receivables.
 Such an allowance for doubtful debtors is established if there is objective evidence that the Group will not be able to collect all amounts due according to the original terms of the receivables.
 The amount of the allowance is the difference between the carrying amount and the recoverable amount, being the present value of expected cash flows, discounted at the original effective rate of interest.

-Value added tax on purchases and sales.
-Value added tax ("VAT") related to sales is payable to tax authorities upon collection of receivables from customers.
-Input VAT is reclaimable against sales VAT upon payment for purchases.
+Value added tax.
+Output value added tax related to sales is payable to tax authorities on the earlier of (a) collection of the receivables from customers or (b) delivery of the goods or services to customers.
+Input VAT is generally recoverable against output VAT upon receipt of the VAT invoice.
 The tax authorities permit the settlement of VAT on a net basis.
-VAT related to sales and purchases which has not been settled at the balance sheet date (deferred VAT) is recognised in the balance sheet on a gross basis and disclosed separately as an asset and liability.
-Where provision has been made for impairment of receivables, the impairment loss is recorded for the gross amount of the debtor's balance, including VAT.
-The related deferred VAT liability is maintained until the debtor is written off for tax purposes.
+VAT related to sales and purchases is recognised in the balance sheet on a gross basis and disclosed separately as an asset and liability.
+Where provision has been made for impairment of receivables, impairment loss is recorded for the gross amount of the debtor, including VAT.